 Howl-O-Scream Food, Drinks and Merchandise

-Howl-O-Scream has plenty of special event food and drink booths around the park.
+Howl-O-Scream typically has food and drink booths around the park.
 The Fiends show even has its own bar at the Festival Field Stage.
 Some of the restaurants such as Zagora Cafe usually remain open as well.
-Nurses with alcoholic shots in syringes walk around, so you can use that liquid courage to fuel an adrenaline rush that's needed for the houses and scare zones.
-We chickened out ourselves, but for any daring frogs, try the Spice Cream.
-It's lime habanero vanilla ice cream, topped with blood orange sauce and an edible dehydrated scorpion!
+The event's infamous alcoholic shots in syringes return year after year, so you can use that liquid courage to fuel an adrenaline rush that's needed for the haunted houses and scare zones.

 You can also find event merchandise at Marrakesh Market and the Emporium, both located near the park's entrance.
-This gift shop is where you can find all of the event souvenirs, including T-shirts, light-up baseball caps, fleece blankets and more.
+This is where you can peruse all of the event souvenirs, including T-shirts, baseball caps, shot glasses and more.

 Buy tickets in advance

-Since Howl-O-Scream requires a separate ticket from regular park admission, be sure to purchase your tickets early online.
+Since Howl-O-Scream requires a separate ticket from regular park admission AND a park reservation, purchase your tickets early online.
 Not only will this save you from waiting in line at the entrance, but you can also keep extra cash in your wallet.
-For some extra scary savings, tickets for non-peak nights and peak nights are available from your favorite frogs!
 Additionally, you don’t want to wait in case the event sells out for the night.

 Leave the tadpoles behind

 Based on the violence and gore, the event is targeted for adults.
-We left Lily and Tad behind with the grandfrogs!
+We typically leave Lily and Tad behind with the grandfrogs!
 While teenagers and children are allowed to attend, we do not recommend it for tadpoles younger than 13.

 Pay attention in scare zones

 I may be stating the obvious, but be aware of your surroundings as you walk through the scare zones.
-The scare actors will prey upon those who are looking at their phones or the event map.
-They also like to get close up in your face or follow behind you.
-We had one zombie linger behind us for nearly half the scare zone until he jump scared us again!
-However, they will not touch you, and you should not touch them.
+The scare actors like to get super close to you.
+But they will not touch you, and you should not touch them.
 Also, listen closely to what they have to say because they like to improvise.
 Be courteous of fellow guests too.
 You may have the gut instinct to run away at the sight of a clown, but you have to be careful not to bump into anyone else.

 Pose for a frightfully fun picture

 Are you building up enough courage to go to Howl-O-Scream at Busch Gardens Tampa Bay?
-If you attend, let us know which haunted houses and scare zones were your favorites!
+If so, let us know what you're most excited for!